waldrain/waldrain.github.io/pv.md

 - 230 Wp, 2 x 30 = 60 V, 4.7 A

-Since 7 x 4.7 = 32.9 < 4 A, the 6mm2 wire should suffice for all seven.
+Since 7 x 4.7 = 32.9 < 4 A, the 6mm2 wire should suffice for all seven pairs.

+### Measuring Charger and Inverter DC Currents

+Cables from the charge controllers to the battery and inverter:
+[resistance calculator](http://shelvin.de/kupfer-leiter-widerstand-berechnen/) says R = ca. 0.001 ohn.
+With a 10 A current, that should generate a voltage differential of ca. 0.01 V or 10 mV.
+The chargers generate the following maximum currents:
+Using a INA121 instrumentation amplifier with a gain of 100 to monitor that would map the interval [0,10A] to [0,0.5V].
+Arduino Uno provides six ADC input pins (A0-A5); a multiplexer feeds one of the six into the ADC.
+The standard setup measures voltages between 0V and 5V with a resolution of 4.9mV.

 ### Blocking and By-Pass Diodes